CoffeeAndCode/jonknapp.com/_posts/2013-01-13-high-resolution-images.md

 ---
 layout: post
 title: High Resolution Images
+description: If your website serves images, you need to be able to support displaying high resolution images.
+On retina devices normal images will look a bit blurry since they now take up more pixels than they would before.
+Learn how I use Backbone to load images appropriate to the user's device resolution.
 ---

 If your website serves images, you need to be able to support